codio/tutorial_yo_angular/annotations.md

 @annotation:tour
 #Modify Gruntfile.js
-To run properly in Codio, you'll want to open up `Gruntfile.js` in the root of your App and search for 'localhost' (somewhere around line 64) and change this
+To run properly in Codio, you'll want to open up `Gruntfile.js` in the root of your App and search for `localhost` (somewhere around line 64) and change this

     // Change this to '0.0.0.0' to access the server from outside.
     hostname: 'localhost',